 Red blood cell production (erythropoiesis)

 Red blood cells (erythrocytes), like all blood cells, are made from stem cells in the bone marrow.
-Vitamin A appears to facilitate the mobilization of iron from storage sites to the developing red blood cell for incorporation into hemoglobin, the oxygen carrier in red blood cells.
+Vitamin A appears to facilitate the mobilisation of iron from storage sites to the developing red blood cell for incorporation into hemoglobin, the oxygen carrier in red blood cells.
 The combination of supplemental vitamin A and iron seems to reduce anemia more effectively than either supplemental iron or vitamin A - which is super interesting!

 Eye & Brain development

 Vitamin A supports hippocampal retinoid receptor pathways that are critically involved in vision” sensory perception, language processing and attention

 Deanne Minich, a highly esteemed lifestyle medicine expert wrote “There is some indication that the foods you eat may influence the decline of ovaries.
 A study with 1,146 pre-menopausal women followed up for an average of 12.5 years using a self-reported food frequency questionnaire found that the onset of natural menopause was correlated with dietary intake of the carotenoid pigment, even after adjusting for other factors (e.g, BMI, physical activity level, education, smoking, energy, and alcohol intake).
 Statistically, both β-cryptoxanthin and fruit intake were associated with a significant delay in the onset of natural menopause.
 The researchers concluded that “a diet containing ∼400 micrograms of β-cryptoxanthin (a natural carotenoid pigment in mandarins, oranges, and peaches) has significant potential to delay ovarian senescence by 1.3 years.”

 So, if you were to eat more of these orange fruits, how much would you need to hit the 400 microgram target?
 Here are the amounts of beta-cryptoxanthin in certain foods: